Interpretable Neural ODEs for Gene Regulatory Network Discovery under Perturbations: Abstract

 \section{Abstract}

-Modern high-throughput biological datasets with thousands of perturbations provide the opportunity for large-scale discovery of causal graphs that represent regulatory interactions between genes.
-Differentiable causal graphical models have been proposed to infer a gene regulatory network (GRN) from large-scale interventional datasets, capturing causal gene regulatory relationships from genetic perturbations.
-However, existing models are limited in scalability and fail to address the dynamic nature of biological processes such as cellular differentiation.
-We propose \textit{PerturbODE}, a novel framework that incorporates interpretable neural ordinary differential equations (neural ODEs) to model cell state trajectories under perturbations and derive the causal GRN from the neural ODE's parameters, enabling downstream simulation of unseen genetic interventions.
-We demonstrate PerturbODE's efficacy in trajectory prediction and GRN inference across simulated and real overexpression datasets.
+Modern high-throughput biological datasets containing thousands of perturbations enable large-scale discovery of causal graphs that represent regulatory interactions between genes.
+Differentiable causal graphical models and regression-based methods have been developed to infer gene regulatory networks (GRNs) from interventional datasets.
+However, existing approaches fail to capture the non-linear dynamics of biological processes such as cellular differentiation.
+To address this limitation, we propose \textit{PerturbODE}, a novel framework that employs interpretable neural ordinary differential equations (neural ODEs) to model cell state trajectories under perturbations and derive the underlying causal GRN from the neural ODE parameters, enabling downstream simulation of unseen genetic interventions.
+The GRN is encoded via a single-hidden-layer feedforward network, implicitly grouping genes into interpretable co-regulated modules.
+We demonstrate PerturbODE's efficacy in GRN inference and extension to perturbation response prediction across both simulated and real overexpression datasets.